 Region Exiting Detection

-For certain network cameras, region exiting detection function detects people, vehicles or other objects which exit from a pre-defined virtual region, and some certain actions can be taken when the alarm is triggered.
+Region exiting detection function detects people, vehicles or other objects which exit from a predefined virtual region, and some certain actions can be taken when the alarm is triggered.

-1. Go to Configuration \rightarrow Event \rightarrow Smart Event \rightarrow Region Exiting.
+1. Go to Configuration → Event → Smart Event → Region Exiting.